nicorneau/RR_Assignment/storm_R.md

     mutate(event = tolower(factor(evtype, levels = unique(evtype))))
 ```

-To investigate the impact of severe weather events on human health, the total of fatalities and injuries resulting from each event were taken over the entire period of observation.
+To investigate the impact of severe weather events on human health, the total fatalities and injuries resulting from each event were calculated over the entire period of observation.
 This statistic was prefered because it captures both the effects of frequency of each event type and the dommage associated with each episode.

 ``` r
 health <- weather %>%